 |To reload an object list, click on the Refresh List button in the ribbon bar, and the currently focused object list will reload.
 For instance, if the Network Browser Panel is displayed, then the domain list and the Active Directory container hierarchy are reloaded.
 Similarly, if the user list of a container shows, only this list is reloaded.|

 |You can report on the contents of each object view to a text file.
 To do so, click on the Export button in the ribbon bar.|

-Once objects are founds, you can directly perform management tasks on one or more objects via the context sensitive menu.
+Once found, you can directly perform management tasks on one or more objects via the context-sensitive menu.
 To do so, select one or more entries from the Found items list, and right click on the mouse to disclose the available actions for your selection.

 You can also select any object from the result set and click on the Set Focus button to set the primary focus of the main object view to that object.

 - Select the scope of the search by clicking on the scope button.
 A search scope can be the entire internal network, a specified active directory domain, or external devices (if Gateway services are enabled).

 - Click the Search button

 |Search*String||Starts with Search and contains or ends with String|